mayankdutta/programming_basics/Prototype Model.md

 #### Evolutionary
 ##### Model (unstable requirement)
 - requirements prioritised & code is developed for stable requirement, with an eye on quality.
-- software is developed incrementally.
+- software is developed *incrementally*.
 - software continuously refined and augmented in close collaboration with the client
 - adopt a rigorous, systematic approach.
 - iterative mode (software is developed through repeated cycles) & in smaller portions of the time.